 The gold Danish Kroner coin was introduced in 1619, and later reintroduced in 1875 as the official currency of Denmark.
 The Danish Kroner is also known as the Krone, and is sometimes referred to a the Danish Crown, as the word krone means crown in Danish.
-Gold Kroner coins typically feature a portrait of a monarch, were issues in 20 and 50 denominations, and have been minted in Denmark since the 1600’s.
+Gold Kroner coins typically feature a portrait of a monarch, were issued in 20 and 50 denominations, and have been minted in Denmark since the 1600’s.

 The Royal Danish Mint has existed since the early 1500’s, at which time it acted as a subcontractor.
 In 1739 it became an independent institution in Copenhagen, and part of Denmark’s Ministry of Finance in 1849 when absolute monarchy was abolished.